k1tj0ng/CLab-Tue-Group4/README.md

 //	GPIOE->ODR = (GPIOE->ODR & 0x00FF) | (state << 8); // set led state
 }
 ```
-This function is responsible for setting a user-defined 8-bit bitmask to the global `led_state` variable by clearing the previous LED state and setting the new one.
+- This function is responsible for setting a user-defined 8-bit bitmask to the global `led_state` variable by clearing the previous LED state and setting the new one.

+v. `get_led_state(void)`
 ```cpp
 uint16_t get_led_state(void) {
     return (GPIOE->ODR >> 8) & 0xFF00;
 }
 ```
-This function is responsible for retrieving the current state of the LEDs.
+- This function is responsible for retrieving the current state of the LEDs.

 ### Testing
 For testing and debugging, a few procedures were performed:
 - First, for testing the interrupt, the button was pressed multiple times to observe the pattern that would emerge.
 The expected behaviour was that the LED would be shifted in a clockwise direction.